jbdk/fresher/README.md

 # Purpose:
-fresher is designed for use during development and alleviates the need to execute `go run` each time a source code file is changed.
-You can simply run `fresher` in place of `go run` and your binary will be rebuilt upon any file changes.
+fresher is designed for use during development to remove the need to run `go run` each time a source code file is changed.
+Run `fresher` in place of `go run` and your binary will be rebuilt upon any .go file changes.

 # Installing:
 Run `go install github.com/c9845/fresher@latest`.

 # Usage:
 Run `fresher` in the same directory as you would run `go run`.

 For more advanced usage, and customizing how `fresher` works, run `fresher -init` to create a config file in the current directory.
-The config file is pretty self-explainatory, however, see the [config file description](#config-file-details) for more details.
+The config file is pretty self-explainatory, however, see the [config file description](#config-file-details) below for more details.

 # How `fresher` Works:
-1. The directory tree, starting where fresher is run is traversed, recusively.
+1. The directory tree, starting where fresher is run, is traversed recusively.
 2. Each directory that contains at least one file with an applicable extension (i.e.: .go) is watched.
-3. When a file is changed, `go build` is run.
-The built binary is then run.
+3. When a file is changed, `go build` is run and the built binary is then run.
 This is repeated upon each file change.

 # Rewrite of fresh:
 `fresher` is a rewrite of `github.com/gravityblast/fresh` (previously known as `github.com/pilu/fresh`) to add better configuration, improved code base, and improved performance.
-You can use fresher in the same manner as fresh.
+You can use fresher in the same manner as `fresh`.

 #### Configuration:
-- `fresh`'s configuration file was custom. `fresher` uses a YAML file. `fresher`'s configuration file is much easier to understand.
+- `fresh`'s configuration file was custom. `fresher` uses a YAML file. `fresher`'s configuration file is much easier to understand, use, and modify.
-- `fresh` did not allow for using go build tags. `fresher` allows for this via the config file for the `-tags` flag being passed through.
+- `fresh` did not allow for using build tags. `fresher` allows for this via the GoTags config file field or the `-tags` flag being passed through.
-- `fresh`'s configuration *will not* work with `fresher`, although it is somewhat similar and can be translated.
+- `fresh`'s configuration *will not* work with `fresher`.
+The config files are somewhat similar and can be translated.

 #### Improved Code:
-- `fresher` modernizes the codebase using the latest third-party libraries, latest Golang features and standard library, and implements go modules.
+- `fresher` modernizes the codebase using the latest third-party libraries, latest Go features and standard library, and implements Go modules.
 - Code documentation is immensely better; `fresh` had near-zero code documentation`.
 This should help with future development and maintance.

 #### Improved Performance: